 Two therapies are cited as being beneficial in the treatment of steroid addiction:

-- Motivational Interviewing: This form of therapy helps the client find internal motivation to change his behaviors.
+- Motivational Interviewing: This form of therapy helps the client find internal motivation to change his or her behaviors.

-Those suffering from alcoholism may experience some of the following withdrawal symptoms once use has stopped:
+Those suffering from alcoholism may experience some of the following alcohol withdrawal symptoms once use has stopped:

 - Elevated heart rate.